knyete/Micropython-scheduler/README.md

  7. instrument.py The scheduler's timing functions employed to instrument code.
  8. pushbuttontest.py Demo of pushbutton class.
  9. pause.py Demo of threads controlling each other.
+ 10. syncom directory.
+A means of communication between boards running MicroPython independent of UARTs or other hardware.
+It enables the exchange of arbitrary Python objects.
+Tested between Pyboard and ESP8266.
+See README.

 # Usage